ItsaMeTuni/godi/README.md

 ```

 This is great and all for small and simple projects.
 But what happens when your project grows and you need to
 write tests for `foo`?
-But what happens if you need a different connection somewhere else?
+And what happens if you need a different connection somewhere else?
 Yes, you could mock
 the `dbConn` singleton and you could use multiple singletons for different connections, but those options
-are messy and painful.
+are messy and painful to maintain.

 Dependency injection solves this problem by having you _declare_ `foo`'s dependency on a `DatabaseConn` in
 `foo`'s signature and automatically _injecting_ the dependency when you call `foo`.